 Foods to Avoid When Pregnant

 - Limit caffeine to no more than 300 mg per day.
 The caffeine content in various drinks depends on the beans or leaves used and how it was prepared.
 An 8-ounce cup of coffee has about 150 mg of caffeine on average while black tea has typically about 80 mg.
 A 12-ounce glass of caffeinated soda contains anywhere from 30-60 mg of caffeine.
-Remember, chocolate contains caffeine -- the amount of caffeine in a chocolate bar is equal to 1/4 cup of coffee.
+Remember, chocolate (especially dark chocolate) contains caffeine -- sometimes a significant amount.

 - Decrease the total amount of fat you eat to 30% or less of your total daily calories.
 For a person eating 2000 calories a day, this would be 65 grams of fat or less per day.